Sutto/transperth-api/doc/api.md

 The perth transit is an unofficial API to provide easy access to Transperth data for developers.

-The api is available from [http://api.perthtransit.com/](http://api.perthtransit.com/).
+The API is exposed from [http://api.perthtransit.com/](http://api.perthtransit.com/).

+Please note that this entire API is open source - You can access the code [on GitHub](https://github.com/sutto/transperth-api).

 ## API Conventions